-Where we are today is a vast difference to what it was like in 2014 and even last year in 2019!
+Where we are today is vastly different to what it was like in 2014 and even last year in 2020!

 Our new pools are their own mini ecosystems for our animals, and customers to enjoy.